 If you start to track signals about user behavior from the site and application using Pixels, you can better understand what actions lead to the conversion.
 This information will help in decision making and strategy development for your marketing channels.
 For this, on SmartyAds DSP you can apply third-party impression tracking, as well as Postback for tracking conversions.
 See how to set it up in the guide.

 Mistake five: Setting and forgetting

 Automated advertising systems may help you set it and forget it easily.
-After registering at the platform advertiser typically fills out the account, downloads a creative, limits daily budget spend, frequency, and launches a campaign on preferable media channels.
-Programmatic ad buying systems automatically find the right audiences, make bids and serve ads to the users.
+After registering at the platform, the advertiser typically fills out the account, downloads a creative, limits daily budget spend, frequency, and launches a campaign on preferred media channels.
+Programmatic ad buying systems automatically find the right audiences, make bids, and serve ads to the users.
 Still, it is important to regularly optimize your campaigns to keep them profitable and avoid overspending.

-Optimizing an advertising campaign apply the 80/20 principle.
-Segment your audiences into categories using such value criteria like generated sales, profits, customer lifetime, etc. remove the bottom performing 20% from targeting, subgroup the rest 80% into two categories - the “common” - 80% and the “best'' - 20%.
+Optimizing an advertising campaign applies the 80/20 principle.
+Segment your audiences into categories using such value criteria as generated sales, profits, customer lifetime, etc. Remove the bottom performing 20% from targeting, and subgroup the rest 80% into two categories - the “common” - 80% and the “best'' - 20%.
 Assess the number of clicks/conversion each group generates.
 Now set the higher bids for the “best” category.

 Use managed service

-The 5 steps for planning an advertising campaign have one overarching idea: every little thing like frequency capping or targeting option can have a crucial effect on campaign performance.
-Apply varied media mix across media channels, approach user experience with empathy, set up targeting and frequency wisely.
+The 5 steps for planning an advertising campaign have one overarching idea: every little thing, like frequency capping or targeting options, can have a crucial effect on campaign performance.
+Apply varied media mixes across media channels, approach user experience with empathy, and set up targeting and frequency wisely.
 After this, analyze your campaigns thoroughly to know where you are heading and what optimization tactics to use in the next round.